alimgee/molly_with_strapi/README.md

 # Molly Rose Foundation Website

 A Next.js website for the Molly Rose Foundation, focused on driving awareness of childhood cancer.
-The site has been migrated from a database-driven architecture to use Strapi CMS for content management.
+The site has been fully migrated from a database-driven architecture to use Strapi CMS for all content management.

 ## Project Overview

 This project consists of:
 - **Frontend**: Next.js 14 application with TypeScript
 - **Backend**: Strapi CMS for content management
-- **Styling**: Bootstrap 5 with Reactstrap components
+- **Styling**: Global CSS with responsive design

 ## Architecture

-### Current Status: ✅ Phase 1 Complete - Database Migration & Strapi Integration
+### ✅ Migration Complete - Full Strapi Integration

 **Completed:**
 - ✅ Removed NextAuth.js authentication system
 - ✅ Removed Prisma database layer
-- ✅ Removed admin functionality and API routes
+- ✅ Removed all admin functionality and API routes
-- ✅ Set up Strapi CMS backend
+- ✅ Set up Strapi CMS backend with all content types
-- ✅ Integrated News/Articles with Strapi API
+- ✅ Integrated all content with Strapi API (Articles, Navigation, Footer, Hero, Quote)
-- ✅ Implemented graceful fallback to static data
+- ✅ Complete styling overhaul with global CSS
+- ✅ Fully responsive design with mobile navigation
+- ✅ Font integration (Google Fonts - Indie Flower)
-- ✅ Updated TypeScript types for Strapi integration
+- ✅ Icon integration (Font Awesome)

-**Next Phase:**
-- 🔄 Setup Navigation and Footer content types in Strapi
-- 🔄 Connect Menu and Footer components to Strapi
-- 🔄 Add remaining content types as needed
+- ✅ Proper color scheme matching original design (#b1225a primary color)

 ## Project Structure